 Updates on the outcome of this work can be found on our dedicated project website seeingdata.org.
 You can follow updates about the project via Twitter (@seeing_data), Facebook and our blog where we will continue to publish articles and presentations about this work.

 Here is a record of all my previous and upcoming speaking commitments at conferences and presentation events.
 Where possible I have shared links with published slide decks or videos.
 Get in touch if you would like me to speak at your event!

-Giving a talk at UK Parliament
+Gave a talk at UK Parliament

-Doing a webinar for Tableau
+Presented a webinar for Tableau

 Spoke at the Melbourne Data Visualisation Meetup